husobee/husobee.github.io/_posts/2016-09-01-safe-heaps-golang.markdown

 At this point we have a working priority queue.
 We use `heap.Push` and `heap.Pop` to interface with the heap, and things are lovely.
-Until you try to use this in a web application, that potentially has many goroutines trying to push and pop at the same time.
+Until you try to use this in a web application, that potentially has many go routines trying to push and pop at the same time.

-Much like Golang's map implementation the `container.heap` implementation is not threadsafe, and is not threadsafe for a reason, the application knows better if this implemenatation needs to be safe or not.
+Much like Golang's map implementation the `container.heap` implementation is not thread safe, and is not thread safe for a reason, the application knows better if this implementation needs to be safe or not.

-With this in mind, we need to protect this datastructure.
+With this in mind, we need to protect this data-structure.

 ## The Wrong Way

-The wrong way to try to protect this datastructure is to try to protect it within the implementation of the `heap.Interface` interface.
-You might be tempted to use channels for serialization of writes to the underlying datastructure.
-What could go wrong, you can protect the physical underlying datastructure by having a single goroutine doing all of the writes to the datastructure, and being messaged from many goroutines.
+The wrong way to try to protect this data-structure is to try to protect it within the implementation of the `heap.Interface` interface.
+You might be tempted to use channels for serialization of writes to the underlying data-structure.
+What could go wrong, you can protect the physical underlying data-structure by having a single go routine doing all of the writes to the data-structure, and being messaged from many go routines.

 {% highlight go %}

-// Push - implemenetation of push for the heap interface func (pq *PriorityQueue) Push(x interface{}) {
+// Push - implementation of push for the heap interface func (pq *PriorityQueue) Push(x interface{}) {
 	pq.PushChannel <- x
 }